April, 1984. 13:00. Comrade 6079, Winston Smith, thinks a thought, starts a diary, and falls in love. But Big Brother is

 Orwell's ideas have become our ideas; his fiction is often said to be our reality.
 The "definitive book of the 20th century" (The Guardian) is re-examined in this radical and much lauded staging exploring surveillance, identity and why Orwell's vision of the future is as relevant now as ever.

-The international 5-star smash hit production of Orwell's dystopian masterpiece 1984 returns to London this summer.
-Now seen by a quarter of a million people, theatre's most powerful event has now embarked on an international tour.
+The international 5-star smash hit production of Orwell's dystopian masterpiece 1984 returns to the West End.
+Now seen by over a quarter of a million people, theatre's most powerful event has just returned from an international tour.
 Don't miss out.

 Nineteen Eighty-Four by George Orwell (Copyright, 1949) by permission of Bill Hamilton as the Literary Executor of the Estate of the Late Sonia Brownell Orwell, in a new adaptation created by Robert Icke and Duncan Macmillan